Pennsylvania Diminished Value Claims

 Holt v.
 Pariser, 161 Pa.
 Super.
 315, 54 A.2d 89 (Pa.
 Super.
 Ct.
 1947)

-The Pennsylvania Superior Court adopted the measure of damages set forth in the Restatement of Torts for harm to personal property.
-The court held that when property is damaged but not totally destroyed, damages include either the difference between the value of the property immediately before and after the loss or, where appropriate, the reasonable cost of repair with due allowance for any remaining difference in value after repairs.
-The court recognized that repair costs alone do not fully compensate the injured party when a loss in market value remains.
+The Pennsylvania Superior Court adopted the Restatement of Torts measure for harm to personal property: when the property is damaged but not destroyed, damages are either the before-and-after value difference or, where that fits better, the cost of repair plus whatever value gap remains afterward.
+The court made clear repair costs alone don't fully compensate an owner when a loss in value survives the repair.

 Below are answers to common questions about Pennsylvania diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.